alikariminik/MyGov-Milestone-Project-3/README.md

 Users should be able to view all cabinet members when on the /cabinet page, which can be accessed via the Navbar when "Cabinet" is clicked.
 Users should be able to view all cabinet members on this page on all screen sizes and their details should be legible.
 The information on the cabinet members should be legible.

 > Testing:
 I clicked on Cabinet in the Navbar and was directed to the Cabinet page.
-Through the use of the browser Developer tooks I was able to test how this page and the cabinet profile cards rendered on a variety of different screen sizes.
+Through the use of the browser Developer tools I was able to test how this page and the cabinet profile cards rendered on a variety of different screen sizes.

 > Result - Success:
 Having tested this page on a variety of different screen sizes, I found that cabinet profile cards, and all of the information in them, rendered neatly and legibly.
 On large screens, 4 Cabinet members fit on one line and this reduces as the screen size does until on small screens 1 cabinet member fits to one line.